compsocialscience/summer-institute/2024/odissei/pre_arrival.md

 - [Introduction to R for Social Scientists](https://clanfear.github.io/CSSS508/), Taught by Charles Lanfear at University of Washington.
 This course includes videos of lectures, slides, and assignments.
 - [Learn R](https://www.codecademy.com/learn/learn-r), Code Academy.

-Please note that the majority of the coding work presented at SICSS-ODISSEI 2024 will employ R. You are welcome to employ a language of your choice, such as Python, Julia, or other languages that are commonly used by computational social scientists.
+Please note that the majority of the coding work presented at SICSS-ODISSEI 2024 will employ Python.
+You are welcome to employ a language of your choice, such as R, Julia, or other languages that are commonly used by computational social scientists.
 However, we cannot support those languages.

 ## Lecture videos